What is a community cat?

 Can I bring trapped community cats to the Humane Society of Washington County to be adopted?

 No. Community cats are not socialized to humans, and cannot be adopted into homes.
 The cats wouldn’t like living confined indoors, and you wouldn’t want a community cat indoors either!
 Unsocialized community cats who are brought to a shelter are euthanized.
 Even no-kill shelters are unable to place community cats in homes.
+The best thing you can do for these cats is have them altered and returned back to the community.

 Where do I get humane traps?